DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Experiments

 \subsubsection{Point-dynamics system identification}

 When the offline dataset is collected on a single Hopper environment instance, DROPO is expected to identify the target physical parameters and to converge to point-estimate dynamics rather than distributions.
-We tested this behavior on the Hopper environment by collecting two trajectories on the ground truth dynamics shown in Table~\ref{tab:pointest_convergence}, both with and without noise of variance $10^{-5}$ injected in the offline observations.
+We tested this behavior on the Hopper environment by collecting two trajectories (1000 state transitions corresponding to 8 seconds of wall time) on the ground truth dynamics shown in Table~\ref{tab:pointest_convergence}, both with and without noise of variance $10^{-5}$ injected in the offline observations.
 The results are reported in the same table, as DROPO achieved convergence to the original dynamics regardless of the presence of noise and effectively decreased the standard deviation of learned parameters to $10^{-5}$, set as the lowest bound during the optimization problem.

-Finally, note that tuning the hyperparameter $\epsilon$ turned out to be essential for successfully executing DROPO in presence of noise: in this case $\epsilon$ should be exploited to avoid explaining sensor noise with variability in the dynamics parameters.
-Fig~\ref{fig:varying_epsilon} illustrates a practical example of how the MSE between real and simulated trajectories has been used to hyper-tune $\epsilon$.
-The value $\epsilon=10^{-5}$ leads to a drop in MSE down to satisfactory values, and has thus been selected.
-Here, we refer to the MSE w.r.t. a dataset $\mathcal D$ as the metric $d_{\mathcal{D}}(\phi^{*})=\sum_{t} \|(\bar{s}^{\phi^*}_{t+\lambda} - s_{t+\lambda})\|^{2}$.
+In the point-estimate dynamics estimation, DROID also converged to the ground-truth parameter values, with a lower standard deviation than DROPO (as CMA-ES does not impose any lower bounds on the variance).
+Thus, both DROPO and DROID perform virtually the same in this benchmark.

+On the other hand, BayesSim overestimates the distribution variance and does not accurately recover the mean parameter value.
+This is in line with the results reported in the original paper~\cite{bayessimramos}, where the resulting posterior distribution is much wider than the ground-truth values used for data generation.
+While wider distributions may benefit generalization, BayesSim falls short of DROID and DROPO in terms of pure system identification capabilities.